A business model is:

-- Netscape, the company, saw continued growth, but was attacked by Microsoft’s Explorer browser and AOL later acquired Nestcape, sunsetting the product in 2007.
+- Netscape, the company, saw continued growth but was attacked by Microsoft’s Explorer browser and AOL later acquired Netscape, sunsetting the product in 2007.

-- None of Netscape’s top client list at the time of IPO remain intact as standalone companies.
+- None of Netscape’s top client lists at the time of IPO remains intact as standalone companies.

-- MCI merged with Worldcomm, went bankrupt, rose again, and was then acquired by Verizon.
+- MCI merged with Worldcom, went bankrupt, rose again, and was then acquired by Verizon.

 - Digital Equipment Corp is the case study for Clay Christensen’s disruptive innovation theory.
 Digital failed to adapt after the personal computer eroded its minicomputer market.
 Compaq bought DEC in 1998, and then HP later acquired Compaq

 - Jim Clark is now a Yachtsman and philanthropist, after a long career as a serial entrepreneur (Silicon Graphics before Netscape, then myCFO and Healtheon – the subject of Michael Lewis’s book New New Thing).